 a.
-Duration of Stay
+Duration of stay

-The agreement provides for visa-free travel for the citizens of the European Union and for the citizens of the Republic of Mauritius when travelling to the other Contracting Party for a maximum period of 90 days in any 180-day period (instead of a maximum period of three months during a six months period following the date of first entry).
-The new definition is applied throughout the agreement between the European Union and the Republic of Mauritius on the short-stay visa waiver.
+The agreement provides for visa-free travel for the citizens of the European Union and for the citizens of Antigua and Barbuda when travelling to the other Contracting Party for a maximum period of 90 days in any 180-day period (instead of a maximum period of three months during a six months period following the date of first entry).
+The new definition is applied throughout the agreement between the European Union and Antigua and Barbuda on the short-stay visa waiver.